 - 5.13 The Council will support and encourage communities to develop their own community led plans Parish Plans and/or Village/Town Design Statements.
-The Council will continue to work with the Rural Community Council of Essex to encourage this type of participation. - 5.14 The Council is undertaking a project of updating the Conservation Area Appraisals, serving Article 4 Directions and compiling a Local Heritage List.
-These will be subject to consultation and consideration will be given to the use of a range of engagement methods listed in Table 5.
+The Council will continue to work with the Rural Community Council of Essex to encourage this type of participation. - 5.14 The Council is has undertaken undertaking a project of updating the , Conservation Area Appraisals, serving Article 4 Directions and compiling a Local Heritage List.

+These Any new appraisals, Directions or Local Listings will be subject to consultation and consideration will be given to the use of a range of engagement methods listed in Table 5.